LibbyH52/Module-Project-The-Monkees/README.md

 * Laptop screen

 I also filled out the contact form to ensure that it worked as it was supposed to.
-And, I clicked on each link in my Navbar to make sure that I was taken to the relevant section.
+As well as this, I clicked on each link in my Navbar to make sure that I was taken to the relevant section.

 ## Deployment
 I deployed my website via GitHub pages.
-I also deployed the code locally in both Chrome and Firefox using Brackets text editor.
+I also deployed the code locally in both Chrome and Firefox.

 ## Credits

 #### Content
 I looked up the name of the band members, as well as the red colour for my h2 header elements, and the background-colour of the About and Images Containers on their [own website](/https://www.monkees.com/).
 The information regarding the role of each band member was taken from the 'Band Members' section of the [Monkees Wikipedia Page](https://en.wikipedia.org/wiki/The_Monkees)
-The JavaScript code to collapse the Hamburger menu clicked copied from [here:](https://stackoverflow.com/a/32336582)
+The JavaScript code to collapse the Hamburger menu was copied from [here:](https://stackoverflow.com/a/32336582)

 #### Media
-The images of the band and it's various members, as well as the audio and video elements were obtained from [Code Institute's](https://github.com/Code-Institute-Org/project-assets) git hub repo.
+The images of the band and its various members, as well as the audio and video elements were obtained from [Code Institute's](https://github.com/Code-Institute-Org/project-assets) git hub repo.
-The guitar image, which I used as a background for two of my containers I got from [Pixabay](https://pixabay.com/).
+The guitar image, which I used as a background for two of my containers I got from [Pixabay](https://pixabay.com/en/electric-guitar-ax-axe-guitar-161740/).
 All images are for EDUCATIONAL USE ONLY.

 #### Acknowledgements
 The layout of my Homepage was taken from the Code Institute's [Bootstrap Lesson](https://github.com/Code-Institute-Solutions/BootstrapLandingPage/tree/master/04-beyond_bootstrap) and the code for my form was taken from the [User Centric Design Resume Mini Project](https://github.com/Code-Institute-Solutions/ResponsiveDesign-MiniProject).
-The code for the Instagram colour-gradient was taken from top answer here: https://stackoverflow.com/questions/37751375/instagram-new-logo-css-background and the YouTube red colour was obtained from https://www.designpieces.com/palette/youtube-hex-rgb/ JavaScript code to collapsing the Hamburger menu when a link is clicked copied from here: https://stackoverflow.com/a/32336582
+The code for the Instagram colour-gradient was taken from the top answer at: https://stackoverflow.com/questions/37751375/instagram-new-logo-css-background and the YouTube red colour was obtained from https://www.designpieces.com/palette/youtube-hex-rgb/ The JavaScript code to collapse the Hamburger menu when clicked was copied from: https://stackoverflow.com/a/32336582